garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

     def test_can_do_other_agg(self, spark):
         ...

-Running the tests with the -m parameter will run just the tests with the flag selected
+Running the tests with the -m parameter will run just the tests that have the flag.

     pytest -s -m is_spark tests/

-Withing the output you can see `collected 4 items / 2 deselected / 2 selected` showing on the the ones we wanted were ran.
+Within the test output you can see `collected 4 items / 2 deselected / 2 selected` showing only the the ones we wanted were ran.

-To run with the inverse of the flag, all the none spark tests use the 'not' word in front of the flag i.e.
+To run with the inverse of the flag, all the none spark tests, use the 'not' word in front of the flag i.e.

     pytest -s -m "not is_spark" tests/

-This set of tests should run super quick as there is now spark session to create.
+This set of tests should run super quick as there is no spark session to create.

 You can run tests based on a keyword in the test name i.e. this will just run the tests with the word 'add' in the name.

     pytest -s tests/ -k 'add'

-The -k parameter takes an expression so you can build some pretty complex filters for your test run.
+The [-k parameter](https://docs.pytest.org/en/7.1.x/example/markers.html#using-k-expr-to-select-tests-based-on-their-name) takes an expression so you can build some pretty complex filters for your test run.

 # Notes